ossf/package-analysis/tools/analysis/README.md

 ## Analysis Runner

-The `analysis-runner.sh` script is used to inject package names into the PubSub queue the analysis pipeline consumes work from.
+The `analysis_runner.py` script is used to inject packages into the PubSub queue the analysis pipeline consumes work from.

 `node.txt`, `python.txt` and `rubygems.txt` contain a lists of the top packages